 My tribe has 23,000 members and we've been involved in Federal contracting since 1971.
-I personally have been involved in managing Federal contracts since 1975.
+I personally have been involved in manag-

 My verbal comments will not be mirroring my written comments.
 Since the writing of my testimony, I've found it to be better to kind of explain some of the things that got us as a tribe in Tlingit-Haida in the pickle we're in, and some of the problems we have been confronting.